-- Small slips, rock falls and subsidence at the - Sticking doors and window frames. - Gaps where frames are not fitting properly.
-Outside fixtures such as steps, decks, and - verandahs moving or tilting away from the rest of the house. - New cracks or bulges on the ground, road, footpath, retaining walls and other hard surfaces. - Tilting trees, retaining walls or fences.
+- Small slips, rock falls and subsidence at the bottom of slopes. - Sticking doors and window frames. - Gaps where frames are not fitting properly. •

+Outside fixtures such as steps, decks, and verandahs moving or tilting away from the rest of the house.

+- New cracks or bulges on the ground, road, footpath, retaining walls and other hard sur faces. - Tilting trees, retaining walls or fences.